tModLoader/tModLoader/PortingNotes_1.4.5.md

 Once all patches are fixed, these items need to be fixed or double checked:

 - GameModeData.cs no longer exists, patches need to be redistributed
+- NPCSpawnParams.gameModeData no longer exists.
+This was potentially used in IBestiaryInfoElement.
+- NPCSpawnParams.strengthMultiplierOverride renamed to difficultyOverride.
+Investigate if behavior changed.
 - RecipeGroupID.cs no longer exists, need to adjust documentation accordingly.
 - NPCHitCount = 58 --> (and others) needs comment explaining what the value should be.
 Why is it 1 more when no sound 0?
 - Remove all Obsolete methods, including hooks and vanilla changes.